mrpotatoes/computer-science-in-javascript/philosophies/function-naming.md

 You want your code to flow and tell you what it is trying to do not how it is doing things.
 So, basically, this is not behavior this is a boolean.
 It's such a useless verb.
 It is often used to clean up branching logic so that an `if` conditional is easier to read.
 I can always give a 👍 to that.

+# Your other choices
-Your have other options though.
+Your have other options.
 1. Don't use the `is` prefix at all and instead just name it what the function actually ... well ... is.
     * Instead of `isBathroom` use `bathroom`
 1. Use truthy values wherever you can if you're using a "good" language.